Testing

 send, processingGCmds recursively so chained transitions complete beforesendreturns. - Renders the current model after every

-send—driver.framereturns the latestRenderFrame. - Suppresses subscription start-up —
+send—driver.framereturns the latestRenderFrame. - Suppresses real subscription start-up —

 Key methods: